Pilots Study Lab - 116 Bluemont Hall

 - Students are responsible for having Pilots staff sign them in and out immediately upon entering or leaving the labs.
 Do not assume that the staff member has noticed you, and do not simply leave the lab.
-Without a staff signature, time in the lab will not count toward a grade.
+Without a staff signature, you will not receive points toward your grade.

 - Lab sessions must be used to study or complete class assignments.

 - Cell phones are not allowed in the lab.
 Please turn your cell phone off or on silent when you come into the Bluemont 116 lab.

 - Students are expected to maintain a studious atmosphere in the Pilots Labs.
 Disruptive students will be asked to leave and will forfeit their points for that time frame.

 - Students are responsible for adhering to the K-State Student Code of Conduct.

 - Students are also responsible for obeying the K-State Honor Code.
 If you're unsure about something, here are some tips regarding the Honor Pledge and avoiding honor code violations.

 - Students are responsible for adhering to the K-State Information Technology usage policy.